specsolutions/specsync-for-tfs-documentation/roadmap.md

 ## Roadmap

-We have just finished the v5 release.
+We have recently finished the v5 release.
 Please check the [Changelog](changelog.md#v5) or try out the new version and provide feedback!

-We will update the roadmap after v5 has been released.
-Please stay tuned.
+### Planned features

+* Improve performance of test result publishing
+* Improve console output for interactive sessions
+* Provide uniform HTML report for published test results for Azure DevOps and Jira
+* Additional SpecSync plugins to synchronize further different coded tests, for example TypeScript and JavaScript tests